How to Become an Uber Driver in South Africa (2026): Requirements, Application Process & Documents Needed

 May 2026 · 10 min read · FleetCalc Team

 Thousands of South Africans sign up to drive for Uber and Bolt every month.
-The process isn't complicated, but it's specific — miss one document or fail one check and you're waiting weeks longer than necessary.
+The process is straightforward but specific — miss one document or fail one check and you're waiting weeks longer than necessary.
 This guide covers exactly what you need, what it costs, and how to get activated as fast as possible.

 💡 Good news: Neither Uber nor Bolt charges a sign-up fee.
 The platforms are free to join.
 Your only upfront costs are the documents and vehicle preparation.